CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 The actual combination of symbols `10 + 32` we say is an **expression**.

 {{<note title="Definition" type="info">}}
 An **expression** is a value or any valid combination of values and symbols that results in a single value.

 We say that expressions **evaluate** to a single value.

 So we say that `10 + 32` **evaluates** to the value `42`.

 {{</note >}}

 ### Evaluating expressions

-So we can look at an expression like `36 * 45` and ask: what does this expression evaluate to?
+We can take an expression like `36 * 45` and ask what it evaluates to.
 If we understand what the `*` operator represents ( in this case multiplication ) and if we understand some basic rules of arithmetic we can evaluate this expression.

 However, we can use computers to evaluate expressions.

-We can use NodeJS, a JavaScript runtime, an application that runs JavaScript programs.
+**NodeJS** is an application that allows us to run JavaScript programs.
+In other words, NodeJS can understand and execute programs written in the JavaScript language.

-Node can be used in a number of different ways; however, one particular mode is the REPL.
-The Node REPL enables us to input JavaScript expressions which are then evaluated by NodeJS and printed to the terminal.
-The REPL will print out the result of this evaluation.
+NodeJS can be used in a number of different ways; however, one particular mode is the **REPL**.

 {{<note title="Definition" type="info">}}